 The BEUDO Performance Requirement is essential for meeting the City's net zero emissions goal.
 By adopting performance standards, owners (or real estate managers) of buildings that make up the largest source of emissions in the City will be required to find ways to reduce their emissions to net zero over time.
-The reductions will be realized through a combination of energy efficiency improvements and renewable generation and/or energy purchasing.
+The reductions will be realized through a combination of energy efficiency improvements and renewable

-This action is anticipated to have the most significant impact on emissions reductions in the City through 2050.
-Almost two-thirds of the reductions needed to achieve the net zero goals are associated with this action when state Clean Energy Standards are factored in.
+This action is anticipated to have the most significant impact on emissions reductions in the City through 2050 along with emission reductions from the state electricity grid.